home edit page issue tracker

 Examples

-In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.
-As for the dative, it is a form often used for indirect objects of verbs.
-Generally, In Middle Armenian they are not formally distinct and are therefore considered a single case.
+In many languages, prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.
+As for the dative, it is often used for indirect objects of verbs.
+In Middle Armenian, however, they are generally not formally distinct and are therefore considered a single case.
 The genitive is distinct from the dative only in the paradigms of some personal and demonstrative pronouns.

 Examples